d999ss/opendoor/geopages-campaign-pages.md

 ### Target Completion Date
 September 5, 2025

 Based on the tasks outlined in this document, the following timeline structure will be used to track progress.
-Specific dates for each phase will be determined as the planning progresses.
+The implementation is planned for 6 sprints over 12 weeks with a budget of $75,150.

+A detailed sprint-by-sprint implementation plan is available in the [Geo-Targeted Approach](./geo-targeted-approach.md) document.

 ### Phase 1: Research and Planning

 - Research target locations and SEO keywords for geopages
 - Analyze competitor geopage strategies
 - Define requirements for campaign page framework

 ### Phase 2: Design and Prototyping